Accessibility and Access Keys

 In Canada, the following food certification programs address farm animal welfare:

-In the late 1990s the BC SPCA decided it was time to introduce an animal welfare certification program to British Columbia, and in 2002 the program was officially launched.
+In the late 1990s, the BC SPCA decided it was time to introduce an animal welfare certification program to British Columbia and, in 2002, the program was officially launched.

-It was developed with the goal of supporting change to animal welfare in BC through the use of scientific research and with the incorporation of 3rd party audits for the agricultural industry.
-Standards are more stringent than those in Canada’s industry standard codes of practice and are based on the principle of “five freedoms” for animals: freedom from hunger and thirst; freedom from distress; freedom from discomfort; freedom from pain, injury and disease; and freedom to express behaviours that promote well-being.
+It was developed with the goal of supporting change to animal welfare in BC through the use of scientific research and with the incorporation of third party audits for the agricultural industry.
+Standards are more stringent than those in Canada’s industry standard codes of practice and are based on the principles of the “five freedoms” for animals: freedom from hunger and thirst; freedom from distress; freedom from discomfort; freedom from pain, injury and disease; and freedom to express behaviours that promote well-being.
 To meet the standards, farmers must:

-Over twenty producers of eggs, chicken, pork, dairy and beef products are currently certified in BC, Alberta and Saskatchewan.
+More than twenty producers of eggs, chicken, pork, dairy and beef products are currently certified in BC, Alberta and Saskatchewan.
 Since the program’s launch, nearly 1.8 million farm animals have been raised to BC SPCA farm animal welfare standards.

 The program is voluntary and producers must apply, after which they are inspected and approved if they meet the SPCA Certified standards.

 For more information on SPCA Certified, visit the BC SPCA website.

 In Canada, organic farmers are certified according to a single set of national standards — the Canadian Organic Standards.
 The standards for animal care are quite similar to the BC SPCA Certified standards, They include:

 More than 2 million animals were raised to organic standards in Canada in 2008.

 For more information on organic certification, see http://www.cog.ca/about_organics/what_is_organics/